aspose-html/Aspose.HTML-Documentation/content/net/message-handlers/popular-use-cases/network-timeouts/_index.md

 ---
-title: Network Timeouts - How to Handle in C# examples
+title: Network Timeouts - How to Set in C# examples
 linktitle: Network Timeouts
 type: docs
 weight: 30